Eight schools. One standard. The land is the classroom. Sovereign living is the degree.

 Each school is a door.
 Enter through the one that calls you.
 There is no required sequence — only the commitment to think for yourself.

-Prosperitism — the economic philosophy that treats profit as fuel for human flourishing, not as an end in itself.
+Enter the School →Prosperitism — profit as fuel for human flourishing, not as an end in itself.
 The $250K Prosperity Standard.
 The Despair Economy thesis.
-How wealth is built from a foundation of sovereign living and outdoor-anchored self-reliance.
+The Butterfly Effect Economy as the sixth stage beyond Pine's Transformation Economy.
+The $1.2T outdoor economy as your platform.

 Visit the Franklin Library →